Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 Top 3 Cons

-- Not useful for newer vehicles that have Android Auto/Apple CarPlay, and even a lot of premium smartphones have great built-in voice assistants like Google that can make your Echo Auto feel useless.
+- Not useful for newer vehicles that have Android Auto/Apple CarPlay.
+A lot of premium smartphones have great built-in voice assistants like Google that can make your Echo Auto feel useless.

 - Alexa for Auto can't do everything (set timers, use certain skills) and some of its features like local search do not work very well.
 Alexa may also glitch on/off sometimes depending on the smartphone you're using.